 Choosing an agent to represent you in either the sale or purchase of a home (we’ll include condos in the generic term of home) is an important part, perhaps THE most important part, of beginning your quest to sell or buy a property.
 Unfortunately, many people mistakenly put too much emphasis on things that they only think are most important.
 Home improvement and real estate shows have put predictably edited-for television versions of the truth into our psyches, so we associate reality TV shows with actual reality. ( You are allowed to look at more than three homes).
-So if you don’t want to end up with this guy, read on.
+So if you don’t want to end up with the wrong person, read on.

 If you read much of what agents use in their marketing, words such as ‘Integrity’, ‘Trust’, and ‘ Experience’ are used extensively.
 Those are all admirable qualities in people, but I would opine that saying you have integrity should be a given.
 “I drive on the right side of the road’ is a nice trait as well, but we all should do that.
 So then, what should the average person put on their list when searching for someone to represent them in a very major event in their life?
 Sometimes, those of us in the industry forget that most people don’t pay much attention to real estate until they need to.
 Sort of like when you get a new vehicle and suddenly you notice every other one that looks just like yours.
 Perhaps it’s easier to start with factors that you should not base your decision on: